What Population Growth and 'Megadrought' Mean for US Water Supplies

 Written by Olivia Nater | Published: June 17, 2022

 Water is an essential resource for all life on Earth, yet our rapidly growing population, combined with worsening climate change, is threatening fresh water supplies.
 While water scarcity is hitting the world’s most vulnerable communities the hardest, wealthy countries are not spared.
-On World Day to Combat Desertification and Drought, we look at how parts of the U.S. are running dry and what we must do to avert an even drier future.
+On World Day to Combat Desertification and Drought, we look at how parts of the U.S. are running dry and what we must do to avert a water crisis and an even drier future.

 Record heat and drought

-You may well be sweating as you read this, as more than 125 million people, almost 40% of the U.S. population, are currently under heat alerts due to unseasonably high temperatures.
+You may well be sweating as you read this, as more than 125 million people, almost 40% of the US population, are currently under heat alerts due to unseasonably high temperatures.
 While posing a direct threat to human health and survival, increasing temperatures are also leading to worsening drought, especially in the already arid Southwest, which is in the grip of an unrelenting ‘megadrought‘.
 Scientists estimate that 2000–2021 was the driest 22-year-period in the region since 800 AD.

 Shrinking reservoirs, grim warnings